Insight-deviler/Notes-for-Agriculture/README.md

 # Notes-for-Agriculture

 ***Last updated on 26-07-2020.
+***Recent update on 13-08-2020.

 This app contains a repo of one words for Agriculture that may be useful for university exams or entrance exams.
 All the courses are given in separate so as for easy understanding.
 Note for uploading your question you must have an account and must have got necessary permission from the developers i.e., admin.
 This is to prevent abuse of the service.
 This Privacy Policy may be subjected to change please check the site periodically.

 *If you use antivirus virus software for your Android device you may be warned because of the code obfuscation we done to prevent reverse engineering.
-Our app is available only on Github, Aptoide and Playstore(soon).
+Our app is available only on Github, Aptoide and Playstore.

+# Open Source Licenses
+Even though the app is open source, other developers must inform me before developing your own version of this open sourced app.
+And you should not ever decompile the original app which is made available in the GitHub, Third-party app store or Google play store for getting the Firebase api keys.
+Only the app is made open source and not the server side.
+If there is any doubt about this licensing and app you may contact me through mail insightagri10@gmail.com

 # Monitoring of Content
 Extra care has been made while adding questions.
 We allow user to post questions only after verifying the user.
 We periodically check the quality of the content to help in preventing the false information.
 We can't always check all the questions, so we have given a feature in the app to inform us if you find any question is objectional or contains mistakes.